Keeping Schools Safe During the Threat of Nuclear Attacks

 Tanya M. Scherr

-Tanya Scherr holds a Ph.D. in Public Policy and Administration with a Healthcare and Emergency Preparedness focus.
-She is an associate professor in Healthcare Administration for the University of Arizona – Global Campus and has over 28 years’ healthcare experience.
-Along with being a Certified Fraud Examiner since 2011, she is also a former firefighter-EMT, previously licensed in several states, as well as holding national certification.
-Dr. Scherr has held several executive and board of director positions for community non-profits that focus on women’s equality, domestic violence, and sexual assault.
+Tanya Scherr holds a Ph.D. in Public Policy Administration with a healthcare and emergency preparedness focus.
+She is an associate professor in Healthcare Administration for the University of Arizona and has three decades of healthcare experience.
+Along with being a Certified Fraud Examiner since 2011, she is also a former firefighter-emergency medical technician (EMT), previously licensed in several states, and held national certification.
+She has held several executive and board of director positions for community nonprofits that focus on women’s equality, domestic violence, and sexual assault.

-Daniel Scherr holds a Ph.D. in Public Policy Administration with a terrorism, mediation, and peace focus.
-He is an assistant professor in Criminal Justice at the University of Tennessee Southern and program coordinator for the Cybersecurity Program.
-In addition, he is a Certified Fraud Examiner and Army veteran with two decades of experience in homeland security and operation.
+Dan Scherr holds a Ph.D. in Public Policy Administration with a terrorism, mediation, and peace focus.
+He is an assistant professor in Criminal Justice and Homeland Security at the University of Tennessee Southern and program coordinator for the Cybersecurity Program.
+He is also a co-director of the Honors College.
+He is a Certified Fraud Examiner and Army veteran who served stateside during the September 11th attacks and has over two decades of experience in homeland security and operations.

 SHARE: